 Be sure to check your homeowner’s insurance.
 Your policy may not cover things like exploding stills or fires in your stillhouse.
 Be sure to follow all local fire safety regulations.
 Locate your still in the approved kind of building, have the appropriate type of fire extinguisher handy to your still and don’t allow anyone to smoke in the vicinity, especially when you are running the still.
 And always remember to lock those doors securely when you’re not around!

-Reprinted with permission from Craft Distilling by Victoria Redhed Miller and published by New Society Publishers, 2016.
+Reprinted with permission from by Victoria Redhed Miller and published by New Society Publishers, 2016.
+Buy this book from our store: Craft Distilling